 - Allow the bread to cool completely in the pan on a wire rack before removing and slicing.
-The bread will stay fresh in an airtight container (it tastes better on day 2!) at room temperature or in the refrigerator for up to 10 days.
-But it won't last that long.
+Cover and store leftover bread at room temperature for up to 3-4 days or in the refrigerator for up to about 10 days.

-- You can use 1/2 teaspoon pumpkin pie spice instead of these spices.
+- Spices: You can use 1 teaspoon pumpkin pie spice instead of nutmeg, cloves, and ginger.

-- Try using milk chocolate, white chocolate, dark chocolate, or even pecans/walnuts instead of the semi-sweet chocolate chips.
+- Chocolate Chips: Try using milk chocolate, white chocolate, dark chocolate, or even pecans/walnuts instead of the semi-sweet chocolate chips.

-This recipe makes incredible pumpkin chocolate chip muffins too – about 20 minutes in the oven, same oven temperature.
-Makes about 15-18 muffins.
+- Pumpkin Muffins: This recipe makes 15-18 incredible pumpkin chocolate chip muffins.
+Bake for about 20 minutes at the same oven temperature.